rust-tutorials/triangle-from-scratch/book_src/web_stuff/web_gl_with_bare_wasm.md

 pub type GLuint = u32;
 pub type GLint = i32;
 pub type GLsizei = i32;
-// Note(kettle11): GLintptr should be an i64, but Wasm can't pass those, so for
+// Note(kettle11): GLintptr should be an i64, but those can't be properly passed
-// now just use an i32.
-pub type GLintptr = i32;
+// between Wasm and Javascript, so for now just use an i32. pub type GLintptr = i32;

 #[derive(Clone, Copy)]